Athabasca oil sands: Water

-Natural gas use and greenhouse gases
+Emissions

+As of 2024, oilsands account for 8% of the total of Canadian emissions.
+Emissions from the oilsands continue to increase, while most other sources are decreasing.

-The processing of bitumen into synthetic crude requires energy, which is currently being generated by burning natural gas.
+The processing of bitumen into synthetic crude requires energy generated by burning natural gas.
 In 2007, the oil sands used around 1 e9cuft of natural gas per day, around 40% of Alberta's total usage.
 Based on gas purchases, natural gas requirements are given by the Canadian Energy Resource Institute as 2.14 GJ (2.04 thousand cu ft) per barrel for cyclic steam stimulation projects, 1.08 GJ (1.03 thousand cu ft) per barrel for SAGD projects, 0.55 GJ (0.52 thousand cu ft) per barrel for bitumen extraction in mining operations not including upgrading or 1.54 GJ (1.47 thousand cu ft) per barrel for extraction and upgrading in mining operations.